 The paintings hence bring disparate fields together via geometric abstraction.
 Geometric motifs suggest how knowledge includes and excludes, and is shaped and built.
 Their separating lines provide me with a space to explore how forms can both shape and are shaped by structures, including ideological ones, such as the utopian promise of consumer culture.
 Each painting features the trace of a domestic object that appears as a 1:1 blueprint or diagram and corresponds to our corporeal expectations.
 Their structures inspire analogy and give rise to metaphor and association, and are a counterpoint to the physicality of my bird sculptures, which were squeezed into the rectilinear formations of Tetra Paks.
 The process of finding forms and weaving imagery into their patterns is my way of understanding the world, of continuously determining relations.

-The pollinator was initially inspired by the act of pollinating pumpkin flowers using my paintbrush.
+The Pollinator was initially inspired by the act of pollinating pumpkin flowers using my paintbrush.
 Afterwards I spent time admiring their forms while drawing them onto isomorphic paper.
-By making them conform to the triangular matrix their crumpled wilted parts appeared as parts of faceted crystal vessels or wombs, while their whole forms also reminded me of Giacomo Balla’s futurist flowers.
+By making them conform to the triangular matrix their wilted petals appeared as sections of faceted crystal vessels or wombs, while their whole forms also reminded me of Giacomo Balla’s futurist flowers.
 The brush that enabled the flower to bear fruit was the same one that painted them.
 Yet in the image the brush appears as axe – as taker.
-The mineral and geometric structures allow the compositions to grow like organic life forms, so that the generative qualities of seemingly inert natural elements become the vital life of the painting, crossing categories between human, plant and cultural object, while the doubling of archetypal figures and mythic architecture suggests genealogy and the fragmented mirroring of meaning through time.
+The mineral and geometric structures allow the composition to grow like crystalline life forms.
+These structures become the vital life of the painting, crossing categories between human, plant and cultural object, while the doubling of archetypal figures and mythic architecture suggests genealogy and the fragmented mirroring of meaning through time.